ntrpi/HowToGetAwayWithMerner/README.md

 * Modified server.js to use a .env file, following the recommendations of two team members who had completed a different tutorial.
 * Implemented the routes/endpoints for the back end.
 * Modified App.js by taking out the nav bar and making it a component as suggested by others on the team.
+* Added front and back end for Roles and UserRoles.
+Neither have update or details views since they are very simple models.
+The front end for UserRoles should be updated with dropdowns for the users (by email, not ID) and the roles (by name, not ID).

 #### Teamwork
 * Attended all meetings.